 What happens if you lose your security PIN?

 Along with your request, be sure to send a copy of your proof of identification, such as your driver’s license, birth certificate, or passport.
-There will likely be a fee assessed for sending you a new PIN, typically ranging between $5 and $10 depending on your state.
+There will likely be a fee assessed for sending you a new PIN.
+Fees typically range between $5 and $10 depending on your state.

 What other things can you do to prevent identity theft?